abuiles/ember-101/hands-on.md

   friend: DS.belongsTo('friend')
 ~~~~~~~~

-Using the previous relationships types, we can modify our **Article** model:
+Using the previous relationship types, we can modify our **Article** model:

 ~~~~~~~~
 //app/models/article.js